o-ran-sc/portal-nonrtric-controlpanel/docs/developer-guide.rst

     ./ng serve --proxy-config proxy.conf.json

-- Now you can open URL:  `localhost:4200`_ in a browser to access the Controlpanel.
+- Now you can open URL:  `localhost:4200`_ in a browser to access the Control Panel.

 .. _localhost:4200: localhost:4200